(Click one to go dierctly there)

 Sturdy work boots - Wearing sneakers is a smashed toe waiting to happen.
 Mine are heavy all-leather Timberline work boots and ancient but they weren't cheap and have lasted 25 years.
 I won't link to any because there are so many to choose from.
 Stick with the high tops for maximum support and to keep the dirt out.
 You might want a lighter pair of boots for hiking, I have an old pair of Nike's that were relatively cheap, they have been discontinued but their "vintage retro hiking shoes" are similar.

-Gem Scoop - I won't link to this becasue the price is ridiculous.
-Find one at one of the many rockhound supply sites or a rockshop.
+Gem (Treasure) Scoop - Kingsley North sells these or find one at one of the many rockhound supply sites or a rockshop.
 The old Estwing model is best but they are out of production (you might be able to find it on Ebay).
 A great back saver if you are picking up shiny rocks :) I take mine to the beach for agate hunting; I bought it for under $30 at a rock store on the beach :)

 A good backpack - Mine isn't all that great but it's a fairly sturdy hunting pack.
 Pay less than $50 for a pack and it will rip apart after hauling rocks around a few times.
 You don't need a big pack, mine is pretty compact and I can stuff it with all the rock I can carry.
 I got 70 lbs. in it one time and it just about killed me getting it 1/2 a mile up a steep hill back to the road!